-Aviculture: The raising, keeping, and care of birds.
-Our comprehensive bird diets have been the backbone of successful bird-keeping since 1937.
-Cage birds are completely in the charge of bird-keepers and their health and well-being is mirrored exactly in what they are fed.
+Our comprehensive range of bird seed for cage and aviary birds have been the backbone of successful bird-keeping since 1937.
+Cage birds are completely in the charge of bird-keepers and their health and well-being are mirrored exactly in what they are fed.
 If they are to lead healthy lives, it is a duty to give them the best.
 And the best is Haith’s.
-All seeds supplied by Haith’s are SUPERCLEAN™ as dust is harmful to a bird’s respiratory system.

 It is time to bring our birds into breeding condition by feeding less carbohydrate and more protein.
 Haith’s have a good range of egg foods and conditioning foods and we also recommend our newly improved Prosecto Insectivorous mixture, even for those birds we consider seedeaters.
 Just sprinkle a little over the bird’s normal diet to increase the variety of nutrients available.
 No bird in the wild is completely dependent on seed.